-The proteinogenic amino acid L-tryptophan is essential for the human body and has an aromatic structure.
+The proteinogenic amino acid tryptophan is essential in the human body and has an aromatic structure.

-Food doesn’t contain L-tryptophan in free form; it is instead bound up in protein.
-In every 100g of food, the following amounts of total protein and L-tryptophan respectively are to be found:
+Food does not contain L-tryptophan in free form; it is bound up in protein.
+In every 100g of food, the following amounts of total protein and L-tryptophan are present:

 |Food||Total Protein||L-tryptophan||L-tryptophan % of Protein|

 |Cocoa powder (without sugar)||19.6 %||293 mg||1.5 %|

 |Cashew nuts||18.2 %||287 mg||1.6 %|

 |Pork (raw)||21.0 %||220 mg||1.1 %|

 |Salmon (raw)||20.4 %||209 mg||1.0 %|